-- 1. Launch Streamline: - On Windows, from the Start menu, navigate to the Arm Mobile Studio folder, and select the Streamline shortcut. - On macOS, go to the <install_directory>/streamline folder, and double-click the Streamline.app file. - On Linux, go to the <install_directory>/streamline folder, and run the Streamline file:
+1. Launch Streamline:

+- On Windows, from the Start menu, navigate to the Arm Mobile Studio folder, and select the Streamline shortcut. - On macOS, go to the <install_directory>/streamline directory, and double-click the streamline.app file. - On Linux, go to the <install_directory>/streamline directory, and run the streamline file: